VaudoiseAssurances/API-Guidelines/en/basic-principles.md

 ### Use of verbs

-Standard HTTP methods have a meaning, they have to be used to determine the type of action to do.
+Standard HTTP methods have a meaning, they have to be used to specify the type of action to do.

 Although these methods are not equivalent to CRUD, it is preferable in our case to use them as such for simplification purposes and to keep only non idempotent creations.